 Effect of myeloperoxidase and anoxia/reoxygenation on mitochondrial respiratory function of cultured primary equine skeletal myoblasts.

 Ceusters, Justine ; Mouithys-Mickalad, Ange ; Franck, Thierry et al

 Horses are particularly sensitive to excessive inflammatory reaction where myeloperoxidase, a marker of inflammation, may contribute to mitochondrial dysfunctions.
 This study investigated the interaction ... [more ▼]

-Antioxidant and anti-inflammatory like properties of benzoic acid analogs on the oxidant response of neutrophils: structure/redox potential relationship study.
+Differentiation between stoichiometric and anticatalytic antioxidant properties of benzoic acid analogues: A structure/redox potential relationship study.